 If the at-fault party’s insurance company believes that you are seeking more compensation than you are due, they may choose to release a portion of your money and keep hold of the rest.
 This issue most often arises when the insurer thinks you received medical treatment that you did not need.
 However, it can also occur if they believe that your mechanic took too long or charged too much to fix your car.

 What to Do if an Insurance Company Refuses to Pay

 If an insurance company refuses to pay for your expenses after a car accident, don’t panic.
 There are some steps that you can take to resolve the situation and recover the compensation you deserve:

 Hire an Experienced Car Accident Lawyer

-As soon as you find out that the other driver’s insurer will not be paying for your damages, you should begin searching for an attorney straight away.
+As soon as you find out that the other driver’s insurer will not be paying for your damages, you should begin searching for a Las Vegas car accident attorney straight away.
 Ideally, you should try to find one that has a lengthy track record of success in car accident cases such as yours.
 A long history of favorable outcomes is an excellent indicator that a lawyer knows what they are doing.